6 Financial Reporting Mistakes That Kill Business Growth

 Likewise, your business operations will be affected by a whole range of other non-financial variables that are rarely set in stone.
 Think units produced, average cost of those units, staff levels, expected future client numbers.
 Your list will seem endless.
-So it’s a bit of a relief that FUTRLI allows you to analyse and take into account your non-financial data easily, which in turn lets you get the clearest picture possible of where you are going.
-Read more about this in the following blog ‘Supercharge your business cashflow forecasts with non-financial business drivers’.
+So it’s a relief that FUTRLI allows you to analyse and take into account your non-financial data easily, which in turn lets you get the clearest picture possible of where you are going.

 4. Are you scenario planning?

 Planning for both best and worst-case scenarios in business is the smartest, risk-free approach.
 Surprises are good… but not if the surprise is that you’ve run out of cash.
 That way you can be sure to always be prepared for whatever the market or life throws at you.

 In FUTRLI start by planning for the worst case and then work from there.
 Scenario planning allows you to work through different outcomes for your business.
 If you don’t, you might as well have your head in the sand – and that’s not a good place to be when the worst happens.
 When you’ve established what your worst case is – carry on playing with it.
 In a spreadsheet this process is so laborious as to render it almost impossible.